 412. ADVANCED FOOD PREPARATION.
 Preparation of regional and national foods emphasizing cultural, ethnic and environmental factors.
 Application of scientific principles in specialized food preparation.
-Prerequisite: 101, 102, 103; Chemistry 101-102-103, or 141-142; 143 or equivalent.
+Prerequisite: 101, 102, 103; Chemistry 101-102-103, or 161-162-163 or equivalent.
 Three credits; winter.

 422. EXPERIMENTAL COOKERY.
 Development of experimental methods; their application of investigations in cookery and the skills involved; acquaintance with the literature in this field; preparation of the student for independent investigations in foods.
-Prerequisite: 101, 102, 103, and Chemistry 101-102-103 or 141, 142; 143 or equivalent.
+Prerequisite: 101, 102, 103, and Chemistry 101-102-103 or 161-162-163 or equivalent.
 Three credits; spring.

 424, 425.
 INTERIOR DECORATION.
-A study of period furniture and the decorative arts of the past as a background for an understanding of what is good, true and beautiful in home decoration; instruction in and application of the principles governing the selection of furniture, textiles, pictures, and other furnishings for the home and their arrangement with appropriate backgrounds.
-Prerequisite: 222, 223, or equivalent for 424, and 424 or equivalent for course 425.
+A study of period furniture and the decorative arts of the past as a background for an understanding of what is good, true and beautiful in home decoration; instruction in and application of the principles governing the selection of furnishings for the home and their arrangement with appropriate backgrounds.
+Must be taken in sequence unless by permission of instructor.
 Three credits; autumn, winter.

 441, 442.
 ADVANCED NUTRITION.
 A scientific study of nutrition involving digestion and metabolic processes and products; selection of an optimum diet for health; recent investigations of nutritional deficiency diseases.
-Prerequisite: 101, 102, 103; 220 and Chemistry 101-102-103 or 141-142; 143.
+Prerequisite: 101, 102, 103; 220 and Chemistry 101-102-103 or 161-162-163.
 Three credits; autumn, winter.

 443. DIET IN DISEASE.
-Recent developments in the dietary treatment of disease in which nutrition plays a major role.
+Recent development in the dietary treatment of disease in which nutrition plays a major role.
 Experience in independent use of journal literature in the field.
 Prerequisite: 101, 102, 103, 220 or equivalent.
 Three credits; spring.